-Here’s the social popularity score for this website.
+Here’s a screenshot of the social popularity score for this website.

-Whilst the site has a strong brand identity, the overall design, look and feel of the website is pretty boring and once again, somewhat dated.
+Whilst PeterWardHomes.co.uk has a strong brand identity, the overall design, look and feel, even the usability of the website is pretty boring, and once again, extremely dated.

 In all honesty?
-Everything from that annoying content slider, the small typography, badly organized front page and content, overloaded footer section, and lack of and poor use of quality and relevant images and other visuals.
+Everything from that annoying content slider, the small typography, the badly organized front page and content, the content overloaded footer section, and the lack of and poor use of quality and relevant images and visual content.

-That being said, it’s not the worst website on the planet.
+That being said, it’s not the worst website on the planet, I don’t think.
 The issues are more with user experience than anything else.

-If this client approached me, my first piece of advice to him would be to redevelop the website on a self-hosted WordPress platform.
+If this website owner was to approach me, my first piece of advice to him would be to redevelop the website on a self-hosted WordPress.org platform.

-WordPress has a lot of great features built into its open source software, as well as built-in mobile responsive, HTML5 markups, performance and security and more.
+WordPress has a lot of powerful features built into its open source software, as well as built-in mobile responsive, HTML5 markups, performance, security and more.

 Using WordPress would also make it easier for the site owner to manage and maintain the website himself, saving on management and maintenance time and costs.